williamhpark/htn-backend-challenge-2023/README.md

 7. Create a `db` directory: `mkdir db`
 8. Run `flask run`.
 The local server should run on `http://127.0.0.1:5000`

+**Testing instructions:** With the Python virtual environment activated, run `pytest` in the project's root directory.
+All automated tests should run.

 If you run into any issues while setting up or running the server, please let me know.

 ## Choice of technology